 What does Jakob mean?

 Jakob /ja-kob/ [2 sylls.] as a name for boys is of Hebrew origin, and the name Jakob means "he who supplants".
-Jakob is a version of Jacob (Hebrew).
-Jakobi is a common surname.
+Jakob is a German form of Jacob (Hebrew).

 How popular is Jakob?

 Jakob is an unusual first name for men but a very prominent last name for both adults and children (#29359 out of 150436, Top 20%).
 (2000 U.S. Census)

 Displayed below is the birth name popularity of Jakob for boys.
 Jakob was first listed in 1980-1989 and reached its top rank of #171 in the U.S. in the year 2001, and is currently at #458.
 (2014 Birth Statistics)

 Below is a charted comparison of the usage of Jakob and affiliated names.
 Popular varying forms of Jakob (#458 in 2014) listed in the Top 1000 are Jack (#41 in 2014), Jackie, Jacky, Jacob (#4), Jacoby (#593), Jaime (#468), Jake (#190), Jakobe, Jakub, James (#9), Jamey, Jamie (#786), Jay (#372), Jayme and Jim.
 Usage of these boy names was at its peak during the years 1970-1979 (usage of 0.496%) and is now much lower (usage 0.3799%, 23.4% less), with versions like Jackie, Jacky, Jamey, Jamie and Jim falling out of style.
 The trendier boy names here are Jacob (#4), Jacoby (#593), Jaime (#468), Jake (#190) and Jakob (#458), with Jacob and Jake enjoying a rebound in usage.
 (2014 Birth Statistics)